Mental Health Counseling Careers

-Once the master's program has been completed, the graduate may become licensed to work as a mental health counselor working with families, individuals and groups.
-These counselors often treat suicidal patients, trauma, self-esteem issues and relationship problems.
-In some cases, the counselor helps a client with job, life or educational concerns.
+Once a mental counseling master's program has been completed, the graduate may become licensed to work as a mental health counselor working with families, individuals, and groups.
+Mental health counselors often treat suicidal patients, trauma, self-esteem issues, and relationship problems.
+In some cases, the counselor helps clients with job, life, or educational concerns.

-A mental health counselor's earnings often depend on location.
-Counselors may find jobs in outpatient care centers, family service centers, hospitals, schools and private practice.
-According to the U.S. Bureau of Labor Statistics, mental health counselors earned a median annual wage of $40,850 in May 2014.
+Counselors may find jobs in outpatient care centers, family service centers, hospitals, schools, or private practice.
+According to the U.S. Bureau of Labor Statistics, mental health counselors earned a median annual wage of $42,840 in May 2016.
 The highest salaries were earned by those working for consulting services, while counselors working in residential care facilities reportedly earned the lowest.
+A mental health counselor's earnings are also affected by location.